-Learn how to make this adorable Valentine’s Day Gnome that you can use freestanding or add to a wreath like I show here.
+Learn how to make the cutest Valentine’s Day Gnome that you can use freestanding or in a wreath like I show below.

 My good friend is obsessed with them, so I really wanted to surprise her with a gnome wreath for her birthday.